piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 the parameters for the internal energy exchange (Section {ref}`sec:DSMC-relaxation`) and chemical reactions (Section {ref}`sec:DSMC-chemistry`).

+Additionally, species parameter can be read from a database instead of using the `DSMC.ini` file.
+The procedure is described in Section {ref}`sec:DSMC-database`

 A fixed ("manual") simulation time step $\Delta t$ is defined by

     ManualTimeStep = 1.00E-7